Americans have a liturgy.

 And as we launch into our gatherings today as the people of God, let us consider how we can be more intently shaped by another storied liturgy, one that’s been going on much, much longer than 50 years of Super Bowl games.
 Let us see our whole selves formed as we come together to both tell and listen to the story that’s been going on from the beginning.

-Which liturgical storyline will transform us most today?
+Which liturgical storyline will ultimately transform us most today?

 The Jesus storyline or the American storyline.